jchernin4/jchernin4/README.md

         - Automating user input
     - Investment automation/analysis

+# Here are some of the projects I've worked on that I'm most proud of:
-# I added a 🔒 emoji to all the repos that are private, they're probably private because I'm still considering working on them/reusing the code in personal projects, but a majority of them are private because I'm not proud enough of the code to make it public
+## I added a 🔒 icon to all the repos that are private because I'm reusing the code for other projects
 ## Websites

-- 🔒 [RateMyReseller](https://github.com/jchernin4/Reseller-Website) - Similar to RateMyProfessor, allows users to rate
-  vendors on websites like Steam to report scammers and promote positive experiences.
 - GreenSolve [Public Repo](https://github.com/jchernin4/GreenSolve-HackPSU2022)
   / [Private Repo](https://github.com/jchernin4/GreenSolve-HackPSU2022-Original) / [Devpost Page](https://devpost.com/software/greensolve)
   - Submission to HackPSU 2022, allows